Nemo Thomsen: International career

 Thomsen represented Greenland in futsal at the 2018 Arctic Winter Games in Canada's Northwest Territories.
 Going into the semi-finals, he was the juvenile male division's top scorer in the competition with eighteen goals.
 He finished the tournament as top scorer with twenty-two goals, more than twice the number scored by any other single player, as Greenland beat Yamalo-Nenets in the final to win the gold medal.

 He received his first call up to the Greenland national football team by head coach Morten Rutkjær in October 2020.
 At 16 years old, he was the youngest player in the 40-man squad.
 In August 2021, Rutkjær named Thomsen to the 24-man squad that would train and compete against several Danish clubs in Denmark the following month.
 Thomsen was one of two Denmark-based players in the squad, along with Adam Ejler of HB Køge.

 He was then part of the roster for Greenland's first match against an official national team after beginning the process of joining CONCACAF, a hybrid friendly match against Kosovo U21 to be played in Turkey in September 2022.
 In the opening match of the training camp, Thomsen converted a penalty for Greenland's only goal in a 1–6 defeat to Al-Kahrabaa of the Iraqi Premier League.
+The following year, Thomsen was the second-top scorer with six goals in four matches at the 2023 Island Games.
+He finished one goal behind Jake Scrimshaw of the Isle of Wight who played one more match than Greenland.

+Thomsen was recalled to the national team in May 2024 for another training camp in Turkey.
+As part of the camp, Greenland would play several matches, including one against Turkmenistan.